Skip to content

 What time do people eat dinner in Bologna, Italy?

 Italians tend to eat dinner a bit later than what you might be used to at home.
-Bologna restaurants typically open anywhere between 7-8 pm but don’t reach their peak until around 9 pm.
-Most restaurants in Bologna are open until 10:30 or 11 pm.
+Restaurants in Bologna typically open anywhere between 7-8 pm but don’t reach their peak until around 9 pm.
+Most restaurants are open until 10:30 or 11:00 pm.

 What time is lunch in Bologna, Italy?